About Saptak School

 Saptak School Information

-- The Saptak School of Music has two terms in a year : June to November and December to May.
+- The Saptak School of Music has two terms in a year : Summer to Diwali and Diwali to Summer.

-- Students can learn Classical Vocal, Tabla, Pakhawaj, Sitar, Flute, Violin, Harmonium and other instruments.
+- Students can learn Classical Vocal, Classical Guitar (for advanced students only), Tabla, Pakhawaj, Sitar, Flute, Violin, Harmonium and other Indian classical instruments.